profLewis/geogg122/_build/html/_sources/Chapter1_Unix/f3_1_unix_intro.txt

 A useful option for the command ``ls`` that gives you a *long* (verbose) listing of files or directories is ``ls -l`` (long listing).

-We will first make move the directory ``~/Data/bar`` into the directory ``~/Data/foo``, then look at a long listing of what there is in ``~/Data/foo``:
+We will first make move the directory ``~/DATA/bar`` into the directory ``~/DATA/foo``, then look at a long listing of what there is in ``~/DATA/foo``:

 .. code:: python

-    mv ~/Data/bar ~/Data/foo
+    mv ~/DATA/bar ~/DATA/foo
-    ls -l ~/Data/foo
+    ls -l ~/DATA/foo

 .. parsed-literal::

     total 16
-    drwxr-xr-x  4 plewis  staff  136  1 Oct 14:53 bar
+    drwxr-xr-x  4 plewis  staff  136 30 Sep 08:54 bar
-    -rw-r--r--  1 plewis  staff   14  1 Oct 14:53 hello.dat
+    -rw-r--r--  1 plewis  staff   14 30 Sep 08:54 hello.dat
-    -rw-r--r--  1 plewis  staff   13  1 Oct 14:53 helloWorld.dat
+    -rw-r--r--  1 plewis  staff   13 30 Sep 08:54 helloWorld.dat

-The long listing displays information on the owner of a file (``plewis`` here), the size of the file (e.g. ~/Data/foo/hello.dat is 14 bytes), and when it was last modified (26 Sep 17:05).
+The long listing displays information on the owner of a file (``plewis`` here), the size of the file (e.g. ~/DATA/foo/hello.dat is 14 bytes), and when it was last modified (26 Sep 17:05).
 The first field that you see (e.g. ``drwxr-xr-x``) is a series of codes that tells you about what type of file it is (d in the first element means that it is a directory)